Hmada96ariqat/parabank-qa-automation/Test_Cases.md

 1. Log in to ParaBank with valid credentials.
 2. Confirm that the Accounts Overview page is displayed.
 3. Identify the first account in the accounts list.
-4. Click the numbe(link) of the first account.
+4. Click the number(link) of the first account.

 **Expected Result**
 1. The account number matches the selected account.